This is the first in a series of posts about how I run my dino-chow kitchen to keep Dave and I fed without making me (too) crazy.

 1/4 jar coconut oil

-If you’re just learning how to stock up your dino-chow kitchen, it might take some trail and error.
+If you’re just learning how to stock up your paleo kitchen, it might take some trial and error.
 Be patient with yourself and try not to become too frustrated.
 Just like learning the squat clean or double-unders, patience, practice, and taking a nice, deep breath will eventually pay off.

 Post a comment